 Name (1) your project.
 Create a unique Project key (2) (use characters only) for future task identification.

-Describe your project.
-The description preview will be visible on the dashboard.
+Describe (3) your project.
+The Description preview will be visible on the dashboard.

-Configure access to your project.
-Public project will be accessible for each member of your organization.
-Private project will be visible for organization superadmins, owners and those members who were invited to the project.
+Configure access to the project (4).
+A Public project will be accessible for each member of your organization.
+A Private project will be visible for organization superadmins, owners, and those members who were invited to the project.

-Edit your new project name and description, if required.
-Make sure that name and description fit in the symbol limitations (30 for name and 200 for description including spaces).
+Edit your new project Name and Description, if required.
+The name and description must fit in the symbol limitations (30 for name and 200 for description including spaces).

-Add project cover (1) to recognize your project among others instantly.
-You can upload it from your device and delete it later to replace the image with another one.
+Add Project cover (1) to recognize your project among others instantly.
+You can upload it from your device and delete it later or replace the image with another one.
 Uploaded project cover images are not stored in your Drive or in any other place automatically.

-Click ‘Members’ to view your new project’s members and their roles.
-You can switch the role (admin/member) for each user or remove them from your project.
+Click Members (1) to view your new project’s users and their roles.
+You can switch the Role (2) (admin/member) for each user or remove them from the project.

-To add a member or an admin, click ‘Invite people’ button on the top right.
+To add a member or an admin, click INVITE PEOPLE (3) button on the top right.
 Use the search field to find the employees of your organization.
 You can add a member from your own organization only.

-Switch to the ‘shared’ tab inside this module to view which users your project is shared with.
+Switch to the Shared (4) tab inside this module to view which users from other organizations your project is shared with.

-To change access to your profile, click ‘Access’, choose ‘Private’/’Public’ access type and save changes.
+To change access to your profile, click Access (5), choose Private/Public access type, and save changes.